 Person centred therapy sees people as experts on themselves and offers support through acceptance, empathy and openness rather than through interpretations.
 The therapist offers a relationship of safety and trust through which people can explore their issues and feelings in order to arrive at self- acceptance and openness to their potential.

-Psychodynamic therapy looks at childhood experiences and interprets how they might affect present relationships and choices.
+Psychodynamic therapy looks at childhood and past experiences and interprets how they might affect present relationships and choices.
 As part of this you will explore how you relate to your therapist as this is seen as a reflection of your significant early relationships.
 As you start to distinguish between past and present you move towards gaining mastery of staying in the here and now and understanding yourself.

 Cognitive Behavioural Therapy explores how our thoughts beliefs and ideas affect the way we feel and act.
 Many emotional difficulties arise through beliefs and assumptions which are often based on past experiences.
 These beliefs may have been helpful at the time but are less relevant now.
 CBT aims to shift thoughts and behaviours in order to find more helpful ways of being in the world.